satyambnsal/docker-workshop/lessons/Intro.md

 ## Who Am I ?

-My name is Satyam Bansal and I'm a Instructor at (Pesto.tech) [https://pesto.tech/become-a-developer].
-I help people become beter software developer. previous to that I was working with Disney + Hotstar as a Front-end developer.
+My name is Satyam Bansal and I'm a Instructor at [Pesto.tech](https://pesto.tech/become-a-developer).
+I help people become beter software developer.
+Previous to that I was working with Disney + Hotstar as a Front-end developer.

 catch up with me on Social Media, I would love to hear your stories
 - [twitter](https://twitter.com/satyambnsal)